 Can I register a camper on-line?
 Yes.
 Click HERE to get started!

 How soon should I register for camp?
 As soon as possible.
 Camp sessions fill up fast.
 Registrations are processed upon receipt and on a first-come, first-serve basis.
 Registrations are not taken over the phone.

 What if my first choice of a session is closed?
 If your first choice is closed when your register online or when your application is received, you will be given the option of being put on a wait-list (at no fee).
 The camp director will notify you if/when a space becomes available by e-mail.

 What will hold a spot for my camper?
 The application form and deposit fee of $150 (credit card, check, cashiers check or money order made out to U.T.
 Dive Camp) will hold your spot.
-A confirmation email will be sent to you soon after you register online or within 24 hours from receiving the application via mail or fax.
+A confirmation email will be sent to you soon after you register online.
 Final camp fees/balances are due by June 1, 2024, and this secures your final spot in camp.
 If camp fees/balances are not received by June 5, 2024, the camper’s spot may be compromised.

 What is the refund policy?
 The $150 deposit is non-refundable.
 Cancellations prior to June 1, 2024 will receive a full refund of camp fees less the $150 deposit.
 There are no refunds or credits of any portion of camp fee after June 1, 2024 for any reason, other than documented medical conditions.
 Camp merchandise purchased is non-refundable after June 1, and will be shipped to you in August.